A Musical Brain May Help Us Understand Language And Appreciate Tchaikovsky

 So the two scientists and several colleagues used a special type of MRI to monitor the brains of six people and five macaque monkeys as they listened to a range of sounds through headphones.

 Some of the sounds were more like music, where changes in pitch are obvious.
-Other sounds were more like noise.

 And Conway says it didn't take long to realize he'd lost his bet.